TheRemote/Legendary-Bedrock-Container/README.md

 In some scenarios you may want to run a specific version of the Bedrock server.
 That is now possible by using the "Version" environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e Version=1.18.33.02 -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>
 This is useful if Microsoft hasn't released versions of the client and dedicated server at the same time so you can match whichever version your players can connect with.

-<h2>Raspberry Pi 5 Support</h2>
-If you try to use Box64 with the Raspberry Pi 5 using the default ARM64 branch it will give you a block size error.<br>
-There are two images for the Raspberry Pi.
-The default 5K block size as well as a 16K block size image.<br>
-These are available as 05jchambers/legendary-bedrock-container:pi5 or 05jchambers/legendary-bedrock-container:pi5-16k<br>
-Use those in place of :latest or :arm64 on the Raspberry Pi 5</pre>

-<h2>RK3588 Support</h2>
-If you are using a RK3588-based board there is a Box64 optimized image available for the board<br>
-To use it use 05jchambers/legendary-bedrock-container:rk3588 in place of :latest or :arm64

 <h2>Clean Environment Variable</h2>
 If the server is having trouble starting you can clean the downloads folder and force reinstallation of the latest version: <pre>docker run -it -v yourvolumename:/minecraft -e Clean=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

-<h2>Disable Box64 (aarch64 only)</h2>
-Box64 speeds up performance on 64-bit ARM platforms by translating some calls that are normally emulated as native system calls (much faster).
-If you are having trouble running the dedicated server with Box64 support you can tell it to use QEMU instead with: <pre>-e UseQEMU=Y</pre>
-For example: <pre>docker run -it -v yourvolumename:/minecraft -e UseQEMU=Y -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>TZ (timezone) Environment Variable</h2>
 You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>